 Properly fitting your pack starts with making the right measurements of your Torso Length and Hip Size.
-The following video made by our friends at Cleaver Hiker is your first step.
+The following video made by our friends at Clever Hiker is your first step.

 Now you know how to make the right measurements, you need to select the right components, Hip Belt, Shoulder Harness or Vest Harness to match your pack.
 Six Moon Designs provides such a large number of options that it might appear a daunting selection.
 However, despite the variety it's pretty straight forward.